UT-ITT/assignment-05-cnn-MyDiversity/README.md

 I recorded 3 images of myself, one for each required gesture and created an annotation file containing bounding boxes of all hands.

+To get the bounding boxes i drew boxes around the hands in paint, read off the corner coordinates and normalized them with the total image resolution

 "gesture dataset" contains all images and annotations of me and the tutors, i ordered them in the same way as the hagrid dataset so i could use our already existing code for loading annotations

 "classifier_training.ipynb" is the notebook i used to train a model for the required gestures